For further information: BiologyGrad@southernct.edu

 MASTER OF SCIENCE DEGREE IN BIOLOGY

 The Master of Science degree in biology is primarily for students with a strong undergraduate preparation in biology who desire to prepare for advanced study, teach at the college level, and/or pursue a career in research.
 Our program offers comprehensive preparation in general biology with a curriculum balanced in three content areas (Ecology & Biodiversity, Cell Molecular Biology, and Human Biology).

-A student desiring admission must have an undergraduate major in biology or a related science consisting of a minimum of 50 credits in science, of those a minimum of 30 credits in biology, 6 credits in chemistry, and one semester of college mathematics.
+A student desiring admission should1 have an undergraduate major in biology or a related science consisting of a minimum of 50 credits in science, of those a minimum of 30 credits in biology, 6 credits in chemistry, and one semester of college mathematics.

 Documents to be submitted into the Office of Graduate Admissions:

-- submit the graduate school application to the Office of Graduate Admissions
+- the graduate school application to the Office of Graduate Admissions

-- submit all college transcripts to the Office of Graduate Admissions
+- all college transcripts to the Office of Graduate Admissions

 - two letters of recommendation from academic or professional references (at least one academic reference preferred)

 - a 300-500 word statement explaining why the applicant is interested in obtaining a master 's degree in biology, and what type of career the applicant is seeking